-- 3.4.5.1 Protect the individual and distinctive character and charm of the Buckingham Street, Ramshaw and Arrow Lanes. - 3.4.5.2 Retain the simple 'working and service' character of Arrow Lane. - a) Protect the change in direction and width of Buckingham Street.
-Do not visually obscure this change with new development. - b) Where buildings in Buckingham Street were originally set back from the edge of the street, retain this space.
-Encourage seating, especially in the sun, however avoid over use of this public space by commercial activities. - c) On Ramshaw lane, continue the pattern of building setbacks for new development to provide outdoor connections with the street. - d) Do not allow vehicle dominance in Arrow Lane and encourage pedestrian thoroughfare. - e) Protect the simple backyard 'working' character of Arrow Lane. - f) Protect and enhance the trees on the terrace face above Arrow Lane.
-This vegetation is an important part of the character of the lane and the Town Centre Precinct. - g) Lighting will be required in Arrow Lane.
-The style of lighting and level of light must fit the lane's character. - h) Protect the willow trees immediately to the north of Ramshaw Lane. - i) Underground the power lines to allow greater appreciation if the historic features and buildings. - j) Guidance for Buildings adjoining lanes is set out at section 3.19 of this Guidance as this relates to 'The Shed'.
+- 3.4.5.1 Protect the individual and distinctive character and charm of the Buckingham Street, Ramshaw and Arrow Lanes. - 3.4.5.2 Try to retain the simple 'working and service' character of Arrow Lane. - a) Protect the change in direction and width of Buckingham Street.
+Try not to visually obscure this change with new development. - b) Where buildings in Buckingham Street were originally set back from the edge of the street, try to retain this space.
+Encourage seating, especially in the sun, however try to avoid over use of this public space by commercial activities. - c) On Ramshaw Lane, continue the pattern of building setbacks for new development to provide outdoor connections with the street. - d) Minimise vehicle dominance in Arrow Lane and encourage pedestrian thoroughfare. - e) Protect the simple backyard 'working' character of Arrow Lane. - f) Protect and enhance the trees on the terrace face above Arrow Lane.
+This vegetation is an important part of the character of the lane and the Town Centre Precinct. - g) Guidance for Buildings adjoining lanes is set out at section 3.19 of this Guidance as this relates to 'The Shed'.